Bivariate Bernstein-gamma functions, potential measures, and asymptotics of exponential functionals of L\'evy processes: Main results on exponential functionals

 \begin{corollary} Under the conditions of Theorem \ref{thm:main}, for any $a\in (0,1)$, \end{corollary} Relations of the statements of Theorem \ref{thm:main} and Corollaries \ref{cor:limit functions}-\ref{cor:limit moments} to previous results can be found in subsection \ref{subsec:back}.

-Theorem \ref{thm:main} and Corollary \ref{cor:limit moments} allow the following neat probabilistic reformulation which contains an extension of the classical factorisation of exponential functionals, see Remark \ref{rem:mainPr} for more details.
-Following \cite[Theorem 2.22]{PatieSavov2018}, for a positive random variable $X$ and $a\in\Rb$ such that $\Ebb{X^a}<\infty$, we introduce the size-biased transform via
+Theorem \ref{thm:main} and Corollary \ref{cor:limit moments} lead to a neat probabilistic reformulation that extends the classical factorisation of exponential functionals; see Remark \ref{rem:mainPr} for further details.
+Following \cite[Theorem 2.22]{PatieSavov2018}, for a positive random variable $X$ and $a \in \mathbb{R}$ such that $\mathbb{E}[X^a] < \infty$, we define the size-biased transform by